brunodrugowick/microservices-flowershop/README.md

 ## Components

+### Store Front

+`storefront` folder.
-- Store Front (the Store itself, like a website where a user buys flowers and stuff). `storefront` folder.
+The Store itself, like a website where a user buys flowers and stuff.

+### Supplier

+`supplier` folder.
-- Supplier (someone who provides products on different locations). `supplier` folder.
+Someone who provides products on different locations.

+### Carrier

+`carrier` folder.
-- Carrier (someone who delivers stuff to clients from the suppliers). `carrier` folder.
+Someone who delivers stuff to clients from the suppliers.

-- Eureka server (handles service registry, discovery and routing (?)). `eureka-server` folder.
+### Eureka server

+`eureka-server` folder.
+Handles service registry and discovery.
+Balancing is on the client-side, via a RestTemplate bean configured to user Eureka client.

+### Config Server

+`config-server` folder.
+Provides configuration for the microservices.
+The `config-repo` folder is used to store the configuration files.

 ## Running